deepuzz11/NexTrend-Analytics/README.md

 - **Advanced data visualization tools.**
 - **Real-time analytics and reporting.**

-## Contributing

-Feel free to contribute to this project by submitting issues or pull requests.

 ## License

 This project is licensed under the MIT License.